Read-The-Question/rtq-review/src/pages/md/papers/eltham-college--11-plus--maths--2019--sample-paper-1.md

 $\boxed{5} \quad \boxed{2} \quad \boxed{4}$

-She makes a $2$-digit nuber and $1$-digit number using all the cards.
+She makes a $2$-digit number and $1$-digit number using all the cards.
 She multiplies them together.
 Her answer is the multiple of $3$.